Jean Augustine

-From 1993 to 2006, Jean Augustine was a Liberal member of the House of Commons of Canada, representing the district of Etobicoke—Lakeshore in Toronto, Ontario.
-She served as the Minister of State for Multiculturalism and the Status of Women in the Cabinet of Canada from 2002 to 2004 and was the Parliamentary Secretary to Prime Minister Jean Chrétien from 1994 to 1996.
-Before her election, she had been a school principal.
+From 1993 to 2006, Jean Augustine was elected as the Liberal Party of Canada's member of the House of Commons of Canada for the riding (Federal Electoral District) of Etobicoke—Lakeshore in Toronto, Ontario.
+Ms. Augustine was the Parliamentary Secretary to Prime Minister Jean Chrétien from 1994 to 1996.
+She subsequently served as the Minister of State for Multiculturalism and the Status of Women in the Cabinet of Canada from 2002 to 2004.

-From 2007 to 2015, she served as the first Fairness Commissioner of Ontario.
-Following her retirement, she has served as the patron of several non-profit organizations across Canada.
+Following her retirement from politics, she has served as the patron of several non-profit organizations across Canada.
+From 2007 to 2015, Ms. Augustine served as the first Fairness Commissioner of Ontario.